Travel to Belgium

 When you are issued a visa D, you will have to register with the administration of the commune/municipality where you will be residing in Belgium.
 This needs to be done within 8 days of your arrival in Belgium; to apply for a residence permit.

-Willingness to integrate in Belgian society - New general condition of stay from 25.01.2017
+Willingness to integrate in Belgian society

 The efforts towards integration in Belgian society by a foreigner who is admitted to or permitted to a stay of more than 3 months in Belgium will henceforth be verified by the Immigration Office (FPS Interior)